AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/asset-centric-data-api.md

 In order to retrieve stream data from an asset, you must first set up stream references for a given asset.
 The data that is retrieved is based on the resolved asset.
 By default, data calls return data for all stream references.

-If you are only interested in data from a subset of streams, you must specify stream filtering as a URL parameter.
+If you are only interested in data from a subset of streams, you must specify the streams encoded as a URL parameter.
 The format is to add stream={streamName} for each stream you are interested in.

 For example, if a given asset has the following definition and you are only interested in HeaterA and PressureB for the last data call, you would send: